Intrathecal pump: Construction

 The implantable intrathecal pump consists of a metal pump which stores and delivers the medication, and an intrathecal catheter which delivers the medication from the pump to the intrathecal space in the spine where the medication takes effect.
 Two types of pumps are available: a constant rate pump delivers the medication at a constant rate, and a programmable pump delivers the medication according to a rate determined by a computer program.

 Also external pumps, with or without a subcutaneous port are used for intrathecal delivery.

 The implantable medical device requires a surgical procedure; sometimes a surgeon performs a trial intrathecal injection or implants a temporary intrathecal catheter and pump to determine if the medication works to begin with, and thus if a pump is appropriate.
 A permanent intrathecal pump is then implanted if the patient derives at least 50% improvement in his or her symptoms.

 Maintenance

 Refills

-Intrathecal pumps require maintenance.
-Individuals who use these pumps will need to come into their physician's office to have the pump refilled.
+Intrathecal pumps require maintenance and need to be periodically refilled.
 How frequently this occurs is dependent on several factors, including drug concentration and dosage, and pump size.
 The refill frequency can range between one and six months for baclofen pumps.